Tosei Moriyama: Formula 4

 Moriyama won the HRS Suzuka School Scholarship, with that he got a full time seat in the F4 Japanese Championship for 2023 with Honda Formula Dream Project.
 He was paired with the 2022 runners up Yusuke Mitsui, and French F4 Championship driver Yuto Nomura.
-He only managed to get 5th in the standings.
-After that he got dropped from Honda.
+He only managed to get fifth in the standings.
+After that, he got dropped from Honda.
 In that year as well, Moriyama competed in Super Taikyu ST-TCR class with M&K Racing for two rounds alongside Mitsuhiro Endo & Shinji Nakano.

 For 2024, Moriyama continued to race in F4 Japan, as he moved to HELM Motorsports.
-Moriyama won his first race in Suzuka race 2.
+He won his first race in Suzuka race 2.
 Moriyama was picked by the JAF, and Super GT to compete in the 2024 FIA Motorsport Games Formula 4 Cup.

-Moriyama continue to compete in the series for his third season, this time with B-Max Racing Team.
+In 2025, Moriyama continued to compete in the series for his third season, this time with B-Max Racing Team.